LUMC/pytest-workflow/README.md

 ## Installation

 - Make sure your virtual environment is activated.
-- Install using pip `pip install pytest-workflow`.
+- Install using pip `pip install git+https://github.com/lumc/pytest-workflow.git` for the latest development version.
+(Package is not published on PYPI yet.)
 - Create a `tests` directory in the root of your repository.
 - Create your test yaml files in the `tests` directory.